Definition of Credit Risk

 Example of Credit Risk

-Let us suppose that a bank XYZ Bank Ltd has given a loan of $250,000 to a real estate company.
+Suppose that a bank, XYZ Bank Ltd, has given a loan of $250,000 to a real estate company.
 As per bank credibility assessment, the company was rated “A” based on industry cyclicality witnessed.

 Let us formulate the expected loss for XYZ Ltd based on the details below: